Chris ScheelsMay 3, 2021

 ZTNA Guide, Part 4: Top 5 ZTNA Implementation Considerations

-This blog is the final installment of our 4-part guide to Zero Trust Network Access (ZTNA).
+This blog is the final installment of our 4-part guide to Zero Trust Network Access (ZTNA) implementation.
 Part 1 provides a ZTNA definition and general conceptual overview, then part 2 describes the different architectural approaches, and part 3 explains what you should look for in a ZTNA solution.
 This final installment reviews the top considerations you should keep in mind during ZTNA implementation.

 As discussed in part 3, answering the fundamental questions of ZTNA implementation narrows down the list of ZTNA solutions and vendors that will meet your core requirements.
 A variety of additional considerations will emerge from that list that impacts your specific ZTNA implementation process and results.

 Need help with your ZTNA implementation?